-The GINA Strategy Report has been updated in 2023 following the routine twice-yearly review of the literature by the GINA Science Committee.
-The literature searches for 'clinical trial' publication types (see above), systematic reviews and guidelines identified a total of 3698 publications, of which 3118 duplicates/animal studies/non-asthma/pilot studies and protocols were removed.
-A total of 580 publications underwent screening of title and abstract by at least two reviewers, and 491 were screened out for relevance and/or quality.
-A total of 89 publications underwent full-text review by at least two members of the Science Committee, and 52 publications were subsequently discussed at meetings of the Science Committee.
-A list of key changes in GINA 2023 can be found starting on p.17, and a tracked changes copy is archived on the GINA website at www.ginasthma.org/archived-reports/.
+The GINA Strategy Report has been updated in 2024 following the routine twice-yearly review of the literature by the GINA Science Committee.
+The literature searches for 'clinical trial' publication types (see above), systematic reviews and guidelines identified a total of 3423 publications, of which 2961 duplicates/animal studies/non-asthma/pilot studies and protocols were removed.
+A total of 462 publications underwent screening of title and abstract by at least two reviewers, and 68 were screened out for relevance and/or quality.
+A total of 64 publications underwent full-text review by at least two members of the Science Committee, and 34 publications were subsequently discussed at meetings of the Science Committee.

+A list of key changes in GINA 2024 is shown on page 19, and a copy showing tracked changes is archived on the GINA website at www.ginasthma.org/archived-reports.